-Bactrites are a genus of straight shelled (orthoconic) Cephalopod.
+Bactrites are a genus of straight-shelled (orthoconic) cephalopod.
 The shells tend to be long and narrow in appearance.
-Unique to Bactrites, the siphunicle runs close to the outside of the shell.
-The order of Bactritida has a temporal rage of 407 to 231 million years of age, therefore it fits in my time period.
-However, I have yet to find any evidence of Bactritida being found in Pennsylvania.
+Unique to Bactrites, the siphuncle runs close to the outside shell surface.
+The order of Bactritida has a temporal range of 407 to 231 million years of age; therefore, it fits in my period.
+However, I have not found evidence of Bactritida being located in Pennsylvania.

-In Cephalopods, the siphunicle is a strand of tissue that runs the length of the shell.
-With Mooreoceras, the siphunicle is located on the inside of the shell.
+In Cephalopods, the siphuncle is a strand of tissue that runs the length of the shell.
+With Mooreoceras, the siphuncle is located on the inside of the shell.
 In Bactrites, it runs nearly along the outside of the shell.
-The siphunicle allows the creature to control it’s buoyancy and thus its position and elevation in the water.
+The siphuncle allows the creature to control its buoyancy and thus its position and elevation in the water.

 Ctenobactrites is a genus of cephalopod under the order of Bactritida, an order rarely found in Western Pennsylvanian rocks.
 The genus Ctenobactrites differs from Bactrites by having coarse transverse lirae (Mapes 1979).
 The bands increased in height as the specimen grew longer.
 The shell is orthoconic.
 Reports of the genus are rare in Pennsylvanian rocks of North America.